koding/kdlearn/faq/mysql-start-on-vm-start.md

 template: page.toffee
 ---

-# How Can I Make MySQL Start When My VM Starts?

 MySQL comes installed by default on all Koding VMs, but it does not start by automatically when the VM boots.
 To have it start on VM boot, run the following command in your [Terminal](https://koding.com/Terminal):